 Research shows that attendance at school all day and every day positively affects learning, wellbeing, employment and life outcomes for children and young people.
 Learning is cumulative and it is disrupted if students often miss school.

 Underdale High School’s behaviour support policy guides:

 - the behaviour we expect of children and young people

-expectations of students and how staff, parents and caregivers will support positive behaviour
+- how staff, parents and carers will support positive behaviour

 Good relationships within the school community give children a greater chance of success.
 However in the